bastazini/species_habitat_interactions/README.md

 ```

 By running this we will end up with a list with length equal to the
-number of species in partite A. This output comprise the simulated
+number of species in partite A. This output comprises the simulated
 losses in partite B (coral-associated) produced by the direct losses of
 species in partite A (corals).
 Then we melt the list to have the
 relevant results.